 - Includes property settings that specify information about the AD FS service.
-For more information, see Specifying AD FS Information in the Connection URL on page 42. - Refers to an AWS profile that specifies information about the AD FS service.
-For more information, see Specifying AD FS Information in an AWS Profile on page 45.
+For more information, see Specifying AD FS Information in the Connection URL. - Refers to an AWS profile that specifies information about the AD FS service.
+For more information, see Specifying AD FS Information in an AWS Profile.